stevenkoenig/git-novice-topdown/_episodes/09-conflict.md

 > ## Solving Conflicts that You Create
 >
-> Each partner finish one of the remaining conversion functions
-> (feet2inches() and degrees2radians()) in there own copy of a shared
-> repository and create another conflict.
+> Each partner edit methods.txt to create another conflict.
 Use the same steps as above to
 > resolve the conflict
 {: .challenge}